 Tempted by the thought of being able to jet set to Mars?
-Us, too.
-So we’re not letting our sister site MACH have all the fun.
-Since space tourism may become a tangible reality as soon as 2018, we’re diving into some specific health concerns of relocating to another planet, from how to get some sleep (when your suspended mid-air) to proper hygiene (or the lack thereof).
+Since space tourism may become a tangible reality as soon as 2018, we’re diving into some specific health concerns of relocating (even for a brief vacation) to another planet — from how to get some sleep (when your suspended mid-air) to proper hygiene (or the lack thereof).
 Luckily, we have the authors behind Vacation Guide to the Solar System to school us on the real science behind staying healthy in space.

 You can’t always predict how you’ll adjust to new time zones, cuisines, and climates.
 Seemingly simple tasks such as sleeping, eating, and bathroom time can initially feel overwhelming in environments that disorient the senses.
 Rest, nutrition, and exercise are essential when a simple spacewalk requires meticulous practice filling air tanks, checking control systems, and inspecting your space suit for leaks.
 A sickness-induced slip-up can mean the difference between life and death.